 Whole life insurance

-As a permanent form of life insurance, whole life offers lifetime coverage.
+As a permanent form of life insurance, whole life insurance offers lifetime coverage.

 - Fixed premiums